 Emerson is a great writer for teens.
 You can find copies of his essays and poems in any public library, and inexpensive editions are available in every bookstore.
 (The Portable Emerson is a good modern anthology to add to your permanent teaching collection.)
 Like Benjamin Franklin, Emerson had a talent for crafting the just-right phrase, and like Franklin, he’s quoted everywhere. (“Hitch your wagon to a star.”)

 This week for Emerson’s birthday, why not send your students off to read his famous essay “Self-Reliance,” a work that has inspired young Americans for close to two hundred years.
 Start them there, and see where their star-hitched wagons will take them. 🌟

 What educational anniversaries have you been celebrating in your homeschool this Leo Term? 😊

 ❡ Here, said the year: This is one of our regular posts about Homeschool Holidays & History.
-Print your own copy of our River Houses calendar of educational events to follow along with us, and add your name to our weekly mailing list to get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞
+Add your name to our weekly River Houses mailing list to get more great homeschool history lessons delivered right to your mailbox all through the year. 🗞

 ❡ Homeschool calendars: We have a whole collection of free, printable, educational homeschool calendars and planners available on our main River Houses calendar page.
 They will all help you create a light and easy structure for your homeschool year.
 Give them a try today! 🗓